freeradical13/freeradical13.github.io/index.md

 ## Geology

 [Geology][] is the study of the solid parts of the Earth.
-[Oceanography][] is the study of the oceans on the Earth.

 The [Earth has a radius][earth radius] of ~6350km.
 From the center to about ~5100km from the surface (in thickness of ~1220km) is [Earth's inner core][] which is believed to be made mostly of solid Iron and Nickel.
 From the outside of the inner core to about 2890km from the surface (in thickness of ~2400km) is [Earth's outer core][] which is made mostly of liquid Iron and Nickel.
 From the outside of the outer core to ~100km from the surface (in thickness of ~2900km) is [Earth's mantle][] which is made mostly of hot rock.
 [Rock][] is a solid mass made of minerals or [mineraloids][].
 From the outside of the mantle to the surface (in thickness of ~0-100km) is [Earth's crust][].
 Earth's crust is made either of [oceanic crust][], which is ~5-10km thick, or [continental crust][], which is ~30-50km thick.
 Oceanic crust is denser than continental crust which is why continental crust is higher than oceanic crust.

 The crust and the top ~0-100km of the mantle are called the [lithosphere][].
 Underneath the lithosphere for another ~100km is the [asthenosphere][].
 The lithosphere is broken up into pieces called [tectonic plates][] which move independently, driven by the asthenosphere.

 When two tectonic plates move away from each other, the boundary is called a [divergent boundary][].
 As the plates diverge, crust and mantle from below melt into [magma][] and extrude to form mostly underwater mountain ridges, with the largest being the [mid-ocean ridge][] (including the Mid-Atlantic Ridge and the East Pacific Rise), and the magma may also potentially form [volcanic islands][] which breach the surface of the water.
 The crust is youngest at the ridge and the age increases approximately symmetrically and orthogonally to both sides of the ridge.
 Divergent boundaries experience shallow [earthquakes][] which are sudden releases of energy that shake the Earth.
-As magma cools, certain magnetic rock solidifies with a particular orientation towards the magnetic pole.
+As magma cools, certain magnetic rock (magnetite) solidifies with a particular orientation towards the magnetic pole.
 Symmetric, repeating stripes of rocks oriented in flip-flopping directions around a divergent boundary match the pattern of Earth's periodic [geomagnetic reversals][].

 When two tectonic plates move toward each other, the boundary is called a [convergent boundary][].
 As the plates converge, the denser plate performs [subduction][] to go beneath the less dense plate which also creates a trench between them and the elevation of the less dense plate tends to increase.
 As the subducted plate reaches the asthenosphere, it melts.
 This colder mantle is denser and sinks to the bottom of the mantle.
 As lower material heats up, it becomes less dense and starts to rise, and these forces together create [mantle convection][] cells.
 Convergent boundaries experience shallow or deep earthquakes.
-As the subducted plate melts underneath the less dense plate, magma plumes at the point of the melting may make their way up through the less dense plate to create islands or volcanos.
-If a convergent boundary occurs with two plates of similar density (e.g. two continental plates), instead of subducting, the two plates may larger go vertical to create a mountain range (e.g. the Himalayas), although some crust may still subduct and create volcanos.
+As the subducted plate melts underneath the less dense plate, magma plumes at the point of the melting may make their way up through the less dense plate to create islands or continental volcanoes.
+If a convergent boundary occurs with two plates of similar density (e.g. two continental plates), instead of subducting, the two plates may larger go vertical to create a mountain range (e.g. the Himalayas), although some crust may still subduct and create volcanoes.

 When two tectonic plates largely move parallel or anti-parallel, the boundary is called a [transform boundary][].
-Earthquake activity is high and volcano formation is variable.
+Earthquake activity is high and volcano formation is variable depending on various factors.

 [Hotspots][] may form volcanic regions independent of tectonic plate boundaries.
 If they stay fixed within the mantle, they may create island chains as the plates move above them (e.g. Hawaii).

-[Transform faults][] occur at transform boundaries or at divergent boundaries such as the mid-ocean ridges where a ridge has a sudden offset shift (causing an earthquake).
+[Transform faults][] occur at transform boundaries or at divergent boundaries such as the mid-ocean ridges where a ridge or part of a plate has a sudden offset shift (causing an earthquake).
 [Fracture zones][] are the area where the shift occurred and do not have earthquakes because they're just the byproduct of past transform faults.

 An [oceanic basin][] is created by diverging plates and recycled by converging plates: